kammitama5/kammitama5.github.io/_posts/2018-1-18-Thursday-January-18th.md

   I am sailing down with a group from MDR on Thursday, and doing workshops in Diesel engines, electrical repair spinnaker rigging and general maintenance.
 I am super duper excited! :D
 - I'm also going to [Sparklecon](http://www.sparklecon.org/), which is a wonderful hacker event I attend every year in Fullerton!
-- I want to attend ICFP and BayHac (which is now in May).
+- I want to attend ICFP (in September) and BayHac (which is now in May).

 ## And, that's about it